Tr4pSt3R/martian_rover/README.md

 3 3 N LOST\
 2 3 S

+## Usage
+The main program can be run using from this Ruby shell script `./bin/mars_robot_control_centre`.
+It takes arguments from the commandline.

+`./bin/mars_robot_control_centre x y robot_x robot_y robot_orientation instruction_set`

+Where:
+  - `x` -> _x coordinate of the rectangular world.
+Defines width of the "world"_
+  - `y` -> _y coordinate of the rectangular world.
+Defines length of the "world"_
+  - `robot_x` -> _starting position of the robot along the x-axis_
+  - `robot_y` -> _starting position of the robot along the y-axis_
+  - `instruction_set` -> _instructions to be performed by the robot i.e. L, R or F_

+These generic instructions are suitable for controlling a single robot.
+However, this system is able to allow a maximum of three robots to be controlled.
+Please see below for examples on how to run this program for multiple robots.

+Run for one robot `./bin/mars_robot_control_centre 5 3 1 1 E RFRFRFRF`

+Run for two robots `./bin/mars_robot_control_centre 5 3 1 1 E RFRFRFRF 3 2 N FRRFLLFFRRFLL`

+Run for three robots `./bin/mars_robot_control_centre 5 3 1 1 E RFRFRFRF 0 3 W LLFFFLFLFL 3 2 N FRRFLLFFRRFLL`

 ## Further Improvements
 1. There are three outstanding Rubocop violations to clear up in the _perform method_ which will need further consideration.
 The most pressing of them being the _CyclomaticComplexity_ issue.